Library Documentation

 entry

-Retrieve the value for a key stored in a dictionary.
+entry retrieves the value for a key stored in dictionary.

 enumerate